Why Should I Use a VPN?

 1. Enhancing your online privacy

 Not everybody is okay playing by these rules.
-A VPN service lets you take advantage of location masking and data encryption to make it difficult — if not impossible — for third parties other than the VPN service to figure out what you've been up to.
+A VPN service lets you take advantage of location masking and data encryption to make it difficult — if not impossible — for third parties other than the VPN provider to figure out what you've been up to.

-3. Protecting yourself when using public Wi-Fi
+2. Protecting yourself when using public Wi-Fi

-5. Accessing geo-restricted content
+3. Accessing geo-restricted content

-Let's say you have a Netflix subscription and want to watch Lock, Stock and Two Smoking Barrels.
-If you live in the United States, you won't be able to.
+Licensing agreements are complicated, but the bottom line is that streaming services don't let users view all their content.
+For example, if you want to watch Lock, Stock and Two Smoking Barrels on Netflix but live in the US, you won't be able to.
 Netflix has the movie on its servers, but it doesn't have the right to show it to people in America, so it won't show up in your library.

-Keep in mind that streaming services are starting to get wise to VPN usage, meaning a VPN service won't always get you access to the content you're looking for.
+When using a VPN, your internet activity can look like it's coming from a different location.
+This can unlock content that is usually unavailable in your current region.
+Streaming services have gotten wise to VPN usage, though, meaning a VPN won't always get you access to the content you're looking for.
 In some cases, you won't even be able to connect to your streaming platform if it can tell that your traffic is coming from a VPN server.

 As always, remember to consult your user agreement and terms of service before doing anything that could breach them.

 A secure, location-masking VPN connection will let you see all the content your government doesn't want you to see.
-However, be mindful of your country's laws: It's possible that VPN use is illegal in the very countries you might want to use them to bypass censorship.
+However, be mindful of your country's laws: It's possible that VPN use is illegal in the very countries where you might want to use them to bypass censorship.

-8. Masking your IP address
+5. Masking your IP address

 Even if you don't want to look like you live in a different country, there are reasons to mask your IP address via a VPN connection.
 For example, some sites have soft paywalls, which only let you read a certain number of pages or articles before forcing you to subscribe.
 Many of these sites track you by your IP address.